Darryn Purcell

 Darryn Purcell (born 5 October 1985) is an Australian former national and world champion lightweight rower.
 He won a gold medal at the 2011 World Rowing Championships in Bled with the lightweight men's eight.

 Club and state rowing

 Purcell's senior club rowing was from the Toowong Rowing Club in Brisbane.

 From 2007 to 2015 Purcell was selected at stroke on nine consecutive occasions to represent Queensland in the men's lightweight coxless four contesting the Penrith Cup at the Interstate Regatta within the Australian Rowing Championships.
 He stroked those Queensland fours for nine of those occasions including three successive Penrith Cup victories from 2013 to 2015.

-In Toowong Rowing Club colours he contested national championship titles at the Australian Rowing Championships on a number of occasions including the lightweight coxless pair in 2007 & 2008 and the lightweight men's eight in 2007 & 2008.
+In Toowong Rowing Club colours he contested national championship titles at the Australian Rowing Championships on a number of occasions including the lightweight coxless pair in 2007 and 2008 and the lightweight men's eight in 2007 and 2008.